karatelabs/karate/README.md

 Cucumber.
 You are free to organize your files using regular Java package conventions.

-But since these are tests and not production Java code, you don't need to be bound by the 'com.mycompany.foo.bar' convention and the un-necessary explosion of sub-folders that ensues.
+But since these are tests and not production Java code, you don't need to be bound by the `com.mycompany.foo.bar` convention and the un-necessary explosion of sub-folders that ensues.
 We suggest that you have a folder hierarchy only one or two levels deep - where the folder names clearly identify which 'resource', 'entity' or API is the web-service under test.